paolostivanin/Snoop-Guard/README.md

 To Do list:
 * check whether a webcam is being used or not :white_check_mark:
 * use all video dev and not only one :white_check_mark:
-* :on: check whether the mic is being used or not
+* check whether the mic is being used or not :white_check_mark:
 * :on: server mode
 * :soon: client mode